ankrutik/notes/aws/solutions_arch_cert/notes.md

 Uses AWS Shield for DDOS protection.

 ***How is this different than a multivalue load balancer?** Uses AnyCast IP.*

-## VPC endpoints

-**Privately connect your VPC to only certain supported AWS services and VPC endpoint services.**

-What are VPC end points?

-- these are virtual devices
-- used to **privately** connect your VPC to **only certain supported** AWS services and VPC endpoint services
--  without internet gateway, NAT, VPN, Direct Connect
-- **traffic never leaves the Amazon network, Internet is not used**

-**Types of endpoints:**

-- **VPC interface endpoint**
-  - provide private connectivity to services powered by PrivateLink, being AWS services, your own services or SaaS solutions, and supports connectivity over Direct Connect
-- **VPC gateway endpoint**
-  - only for AWS services including S3 and DynamoDB
-  - routes traffic via Amazon's private network

-No public IP needed.

-Instance in private subnet sends message to VPC endpoint gateway.
-The gateway then sends the message  to the AWS service.

-## AWS PrivateLink

-**Allows direct network route between VPCs in 2 different regions and/or AWS accounts.**

-**Other ways to connect to other VPC:**

-- open up to Internet via **Internet Gateway**: problems with security, have to setup firewall, etc.
-- use **VPC peering**: will have to create that many star config connections and gets hard to manage for large number of peers

-**What PrivateLink offers:**

-- none of the problems of Internet Gateways and Peering
-- No need to configure VPC peering, NAT, Internet gateways, route tables, etc.
-- connect your VPC to 10s, 100s, 1000s of customer VPCs

-**What PrivateLink needs:**

-- service side: network load balancer
-- customer side: Elastic network interface (ENI)
-- Connect both, take static IP of network load balancer and open it up on the ENI.

-## AWS Transit Gateway

-**Simplifies complicated network topologies**

-Transit gateway is "**hub-spoke**" like topology.
-All VPCs that need to connect to each other needs to connect to the Transit Gateway.

-**Transitive peering** between 1000s of VPC and on-prem DCs.

-Cross regional

-Across multiple AWS accounts using Resource Access Manager.

-Use route tables to limit communication.

-Works with Direct Connect, VPN.

-Supports **IP multicast** (not supported by any other AWS service).

-## VPN Options

-### **AWS Site-to-Site VPN**

-- creates an IPsec VPN connection between your VPC and your remote network.
-- On the AWS side of the Site-to-Site VPN connection, a **virtual private gateway** or **transit gateway** provides two VPN endpoints (tunnels) for automatic failover.

-### **AWS Client VPN**

-- a managed client-based VPN service that provides secure TLS VPN connections between your AWS resources and on-premises networks.

-### **AWS VPN CloudHub**

-- capable of wiring multiple AWS Site-to-Site VPN connections together on a virtual private gateway.
-- This is useful if you want to enable communication between different remote networks that uses a Site-to-Site VPN connection.
-- Uses "**Hub-spoke**" model
-- Operates over Internet, but customer gateway to AWS VPN CloudHub is encrypted (since it's a VPN).

-### **Third-party software VPN appliance**

-- You can create a VPN connection to your remote network by using an Amazon E**C2 instance** in your VPC that's running a third party software VPN appliance.

 ## AWS Network Costs